-This page showcases written pieces by University of Baltimore School of Law Dean Ronald Weich, including op-eds, speeches, position papers and other works of relevance to the legal community.
+This page showcases pieces written by University of Baltimore School of Law Dean Ronald Weich, including op-eds, speeches, position papers and other works of relevance to the legal community.
+It also includes excerpts from and links to articles in which he is quoted.

 The Daily Record, January 8, 2015